BSc Sport and Recreation Management

 How will I learn?

-You will be taught by a combination of lectures, tutorials, site visits, practical work and laboratory-based experimental work and seminars.
+You will be taught by a combination of lectures, tutorials, site visits, practical work and problem-based case-study work and seminars

 How will I be assessed?